Malala Yousafzai urges countries to open borders to Afghan refugees as Taliban take over

 But as the number of Afghan refugees climbed, some European countries wanted to migrants from the country to leave.

-Interior ministers from Austria, Belgium, Denmark, Germany, Greece and the Netherlands sent a letter to the European Unions's executive branch on August 5, asking to "intensify talks" with the Afghan government about the deportations of refugees, according to the Associated Press.
+Interior ministers from Austria, Belgium, Denmark, Germany, Greece and the Netherlands sent a letter to the European Union's executive branch on August 5, asking to "intensify talks" with the Afghan government about the deportations of refugees, according to The Associated Press.

 "We would like to highlight the urgent need to perform returns, both voluntary and non-voluntary, to Afghanistan," letter reads "Stopping returns sends the wrong signal and is likely to motivate even more Afghan citizens to leave their home for the EU."